Once in a great while, I encounter an online income training program that makes me stand up and take notice.

 The average salary for online transcription jobs comes in at around $15 per hour.
-Entry-level jobs start around $10-$12 per hour and specialized transcription jobs, mostly those in the medical field, can fetch as much as $30 per hour.
+Entry-level jobs start around $10 to $12 per hour and specialized transcription jobs, mostly those in the medical field, can fetch as much as $30 per hour.

 Like every other job, seniority, experience, and length of time with one company will all factor into how much you can make.

 How to earn more money with an online transcription job

 Janet Shaughnessy of Transcribe Anywhere has put together an incredible 7-Day Transcription mini-course that will help you get paid what you’re actually worth.